DavidBuchanan314/ml-kem-stuff/README.md

 # ml-kem-stuff

-A toy implementation of ML-KEM, based on the current [FIPS 203 draft](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf).
+A toy implementation of ML-KEM, aka Kyber, based on the current [FIPS 203 draft](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.ipd.pdf).

 This implementation is INCOMPLETE and **INSECURE**, the latter being explicitly out of scope.
 The current status is "it looks like it works" - it's able to derive a shared secret, but I have no idea if it's doing it correctly.
 I'll do some more rigorous testing later.